ordepdev/ordepdev.github.io/_posts/2017-12-26-test-driven-developers.md

 that is concerned with all aspects of software production".
 As professional Software Engineers, we're responsible for the code we write.
-We should not release untested code, and, what I think even more important, we should not ask our peers to perform code reviews without deliver any test, that support the produced code.
+We should not release untested code, and, what I think even more important, we should not ask our peers to perform code reviews without delivering any test, that support the produced code.
 It's our job to reduce the bugs that are found after the development phase.
 No one is perfect, neither our code, but what matters most is our software craftsmanship attitude of making sure that our code works properly.